microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/command.md

 	termValues: new string[] { "ClientContext:Shell.ActiveEditorContentType=.+" })]
 ```

-## Control the Enabled/Disabled state of a command

-The visibility of a command can be controlled by adding the attribute [Microsoft.VisualStudio.Extensibility.Commands.CommandEnabledWhenAttribute](./../../api/Microsoft.VisualStudio.Extensibility.md/#commandenabledwhenattribute-type) to your command class.
+The enabled/disabled state of a command can be controlled by adding the attribute [Microsoft.VisualStudio.Extensibility.Commands.CommandEnabledWhenAttribute](./../../api/Microsoft.VisualStudio.Extensibility.md/#commandenabledwhenattribute-type) to your command class.
 The attribute works by accepting a rule-based activation constraint, as described in the previous section, so it involves specifying an expression in one parameter, terms in another parameter, and values for those terms in a third parameter.
 The command would be enabled when the expression evaluates to true, and disabled when it is false.

 If this attribute is omitted from your command, the default is for the command to always be enabled.
 You can also automatically have your command be disabled if it is currently executing by setting `this.DisableDuringExecution = true;` in the constructor of your command class.
 Setting this property will override the enabled/disabled state defined by the `Microsoft.VisualStudio.Extensibility.Commands.CommandEnabledWhenAttribute` while the command is being executed.